slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### On artists

 <!--
-> *"An intellectual says a simple thing in an hard way.
-An artist says a hard thing in a simple way."  -- Charles Bukowski*
-> *"An artist is someone who has learned to trust in himself."  -- Ludwig van Beethoven*
 > *"Don't try to be original.
 Be simple.
 Be good technically, and if there is something in you, it will come out."  matisse?
 -->